axibase/atsd-use-cases/tutorials/historize/README.md

 ### Analyze Raw Data

 Start by understanding available data to determine useful statistics for end users.
-For the purpose of this guide, assume the operations database stores incoming orders in the `daily_orders` table.
+For the purpose of this tutorial, assume the operations database stores incoming orders in the `daily_orders` table.

 ```sql
 CREATE TABLE daily_orders